Posted by Gary Mackley-Smith on June 9, 2017

 The next State Opening of Parliament was due to take place on Monday 19 June 2017, the same day as the Brexit talks begin.

 Both of these events have to happen, so the new government has to act quickly.
-The Queen’s Speech has been delayed until 21 June, and may well be a slimmed down version of what was in the manifesto – as the government will only want to present what it thinks it can get through Parliament without defeat.
+The Queen's Speech was delayed until 21 June, and was a slimmed down version of what was in the manifesto - as the government only wants to present what it thinks it can get through Parliament without defeat.

 The big issue for the new government is Brexit.
 It will now be much more difficult to get any Brexit deal through the House of Commons without cross party support.
 This could mean a move away from the so-called “Hard Brexit” to a much softer one that prioritises economic considerations and free trade above immigration policy.
 MPs will demand proper scrutiny of any deal, and there could even be a second EU referendum for the public to decide on the eventual deal.